-- 1. A downtown sports/entertainment facility in Edmonton is clearly feasible. - It is not just feasible, it is desirable.
-It provides a unique opportunity to develop an urban sports/entertainment district downtown to the benefit of the citizens in the city, region and primary catchment areas, such as northern and central Alberta. - Downtown Edmonton has a number of appropriate districts and sites that could accommodate a new sports/entertainment facility, supporting a larger community agenda.
-The downtown could be rejuvenated through such a project. - Edmonton has the advantage of having a primary sports tenant in the Oilers.
-An NHL franchise is a significant opportunity around which to develop a sports/entertainment facility. - At the same time, the facility should be programmed to maximize use through concerts, events, shows and community uses, given the limited numbers of Oilers games annually.
+- 1. A downtown arena in Edmonton is clearly feasible. - 2.
+It is not just feasible, it provides a unique opportunity to develop an urban sports/ entertainment district downtown to the benefit of the citizens in the city, region and primary catchment areas, such as northern and central Alberta. - 3.
+Downtown Edmonton has a number of appropriate districts and sites that could accommodate a new multipurpose arena entertainment facility, supporting a larger community agenda.
+The downtown could be rejuvenated through such a project.

+4. Edmonton has the advantage of having a primary sports tenant in the Oilers.
+An NHL franchise is a significant opportunity around which to develop a sports/entertainment complex facility

+At the same time, the facility should be programmed and community uses, given the limited numbers of Oilers games annually.